Advanced Logic Research: Downturn and purchase (1992–1997)

+In March 1994, the company was awarded a patent for a microprocessor upgrade path that piggybacked off an existing processor while disabling it—a technology that ALR claimed was copied by Intel and several other PC manufacturers.
+ALR's stock rose from $1 per share to $7.125 following the announcement.
+Its shares fell to $5.125 in July of that year; however, due to customers waiting for Intel's P54C redesign to the Pentium processor to be released that summer.
+ALR anticipated another Q3 loss.

 The company released the Optima SLR, the first sub-$1000 PC with a Pentium, in July 1995.
 Clocked at 75 MHz, the system was bare-bones and included no monitor, hard drive, or peripherals, but it came configured with 8 MB of RAM and contained four PCI card slots—two used for a graphics card and multi-I/O card—and one ISA card slot.
-The Optima SLR was ALR's attempt to recapture the low-end computer market the company had lost, although InfoWorld opined that the move was opportune for resellers who would boost their own profit margins by including cheap peripherals.
+The Optima SLR was ALR's attempt to recapture the low-end computer market the company had lost.
+However, InfoWorld opined that the move was reasonable for resellers who would boost their profit margins by including cheap peripherals.

+In April 1996, ALR released the Revolution Quad6, the first computer system to ship with a Pentium Pro processor.
+It came in either single-processor or SMP configurations, supporting up to four Pentium Pro processors clocked at either 166 or 200 MHz.

 Advanced Logic Research was purchased by Gateway 2000 in June 1997 in a stock swap valuated at $194 million.
-According to Money, the acquisition afforded Gateway with ALR's "high-end client/server and high-performance desktop innovations".
-The company was to continue operating as a subsidiary of Gateway, with Lu remaining president while simultaneously rising to vice presidency of Gateway 2000 itself.
+According to Money, the acquisition afforded Gateway ALR's "high-end client/server and high-performance desktop innovations".
+The company was to continue operating as a subsidiary of Gateway, with Lu remaining president while simultaneously rising to the vice presidency of Gateway 2000.